yonixw/jenkins-ci-cli/README.md

 And this time, I had reached a wall.
 Why?
 Because in every other CICD both the system logs and logs of steps are collected at the stage level out of the box.
 Here I will either give this feature up or will have to write a low-level plugin to handle it. (if even possible, see the inconsistencies in existing plugins in my image example above).

 But why not just take the console text that IS separated?
 Again, because to me, it's too much to give up.
 As inner parsing of a CI file can cause problem too.
 And if I don't see any way to debug it, that it is just a ticking bomb until I will find this bug in the future.
 Which I really don't want.
+Also, I very much support debug by logging as I don't always have the option to attach a debugger (almost never...)

 Why so many big companies use it then?
 Great question!
 Maybe because the worker pool is already there.
 And maybe their build flow is more straight-forwarded.
 But if I find problems and inconsistencies even in my evaluation phase... then it is just too much for me and I will search for alternatives.

 ## Moving to gitlab runner

 Gitlab runner docker is also an officially supported solution to run gitlab CI file.
 There are some caveats.
 You can only run 1 stage at a time (since the runner will do the same under a gitlab instance) but a simple linear foreach in a bash script can fix this. which will give us a very similar feeling to the real solution.

 What is mostly missing:

 *	There are no loops and dynamic stages, which is the real downgrade in my opinion.
 But seeing it as the only option I don't have much to do about it.
 *	You can't build a docker in one step and use it in another unless you push it to a registry.
 (For local running, I think tagging it will be enough)

-On the plus side, whenever I go, It will easy to split the stages in such a way the platform except.
+On the plus side, whenever I go, It will easy to split the stages in such a way the platform expect.

 There is also no problem with logs (so far) and plugins are just dockers (so we can also use github action plugins).